 Payment Reform Committee

-Purpose: The Payment Reform Committee serves the Society through gaining expertise in the development and execution of alternative payment models as defined by CMS.
-Address payment reform issues as needed.
+Purpose: The Payment Reform Committee serves the Society through gaining expertise in the development and execution of alternative payment models (APM) as defined by CMS and addressing payment reform issues as needed.

 Public Education Committee

-Purpose: The Public Education Committee is charged with representing and monitoring AUGS’ outreach efforts to the public about the FPMRS subspecialty and role of the urogynecologist.
-Ensure the seamless integration of all patient-related programs and services on behalf of AUGS.
+Purpose: The Public Education Committee is charged with representing and monitoring AUGS’ outreach efforts to the public about the Urogynecology and Reconstructive Pelvic Surgery subspecialty and role of the urogynecologist.
+The committee ensures the seamless integration of all patient-related programs and services on behalf of AUGS.
 Ongoing activities includes oversight of the Voice for PFD website, development of patient education materials to be used by patients and physicians, and oversight of medial relations activities.

 Purpose: SIGs and Community Groups serve the Society through the creating and fostering community feeling around a designated area of interest that brings together AUGS members for information exchange and sharing.